Environmental Impact Assessment (EIA) Navigating Sustainable Development

 Climate Change Assessment

-As the global community grapples with climate change, EIA is increasingly incorporating climate considerations into assessments.
-This includes evaluating a project’s contributions to greenhouse gas emissions and its vulnerability to climate impacts.
+As the global community grapples with climate change, EIA increasingly incorporates climate considerations into assessments.
+This includes evaluating a project’s contributions to greenhouse gas emissions and vulnerability to climate impacts.
 EIA helps guide decisions that align with climate goals, ensuring that projects are compatible with a low-carbon and resilient future.

 Technology Advancements